sillygoose/fordconnect-python/README.md

 # fordconnect
 Application to play around with the FordPass Connect API.
 Besides display the vehicle state, an option to send the SOC to ABRP is available.

 The FordPass Connect API is very limited, an update is sent when the car is turned on, then about a minute later, and then when the car is turned off.
-You can get more updates when events happen like a TPMS warning but the easiest to trigger is removing the seat belt.Frankly there needs to be a easier, lightweight way for vehicle data to be accessed along with more useful datapoints.
+You can get more updates when events happen like a TPMS warning.
+Updates also occur while charging and there may other events that I have not yet encountered.

+Frankly there needs to be a easier, lightweight way for vehicle data to be accessed along with more useful datapoints.

 ## Installation
 Python 3.8 or better is required, you can then install the Python requirements for this application: